 - Machine-to-machine authorization (no user in the loop)

-- Pre-approved agent-resource pairs
+- Pre-approved, admin consented agent-resource pairs

 - Low-sensitivity operations